charliecalvert/CloudNotes/Assignments/CodeAcademy01.md

 ## Overview

-The Code Academy web site features interactive lessons on various computer technologies, including JavaScript and HTML.
+The [Code Academy][caws] web site features interactive lessons on various computer technologies, including JavaScript and HTML.
 It provides an excellent way for you to brush up on basic skills that we don't have time to cover in class.

-To get started, create  an account on [Code Academy](http://www.codecademy.com/).
+To get started, create  an account on [Code Academy][caws].

 **NOTE**: _The name of the site is actually **codecademy**, not **code academy**.
 In a no doubt futile attempt to preserve what is left of the English language, I nevertheless tend to call it code academy_.